mfscpayload-690/quad-arena-web-dev/README.md

 Simply open the `index.html` file in any modern web browser to view the portfolio website locally.

+## Recent Updates

+- Improved navigation tabs display on smartphone/small screen views to show tabs horizontally in one or two lines for better visibility and usability.
+- The website is hosted and accessible online at: https://mfscpayload-690.github.io/quad-arena-web-dev/index.html

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.